plasmoapp/plasmo-emotes/readme.md

 You also need to have a plugin installed on the server if you want it to work.
 It replaces text with symbols.

 May not work with some chat plugins.
-You can fix this with Plasmo Emotes API:
+You can fix this with [Plasmo Emotes API](https://github.com/plasmoapp/plasmo-emotes/blob/main/API.md).

 ## How to use